dij0s/PETAL/thesis/bachelor_thesis.typ

 The architecture in the #ref(<ai_agent_design>) above is modeled after a Finite State Machine (FSM), where each node represents an agent and each edge represents a transition that is either always executed (solid) or conditionally executed (dashed).
 The dynamic flow of control between agents is guided by the evolving conversational state.
 It is finite, per definition, as the state takes value in a discrete set.
 #highlight("TODO: citer acronyme correctement?")
+#highlight("TODO: enlever notion finite state machine?")

 On the implementation-side, LangGraph#footnote("https://www.langchain.com/langgraph"), an open-source Python framework, is used to implement the AI agent architecture.
 Unlike linear pipelines, LangGraph uses a graph abstraction by default, which is particularly well-suited for this state machine architecture.
-This graph-based structure brings determinism to the system’s behavior as the flow between agents is defined by the architecture itself, rather than being dynamically determined by agent-to-agent conversations as in frameworks like Microsoft's AutoGen#footnote("https://www.microsoft.com/en-us/research/project/autogen/").
+This graph-based structure brings determinism to the system’s behaviour as the flow between agents is defined by the architecture itself, rather than being dynamically determined by agent-to-agent conversations as in frameworks like Microsoft's AutoGen#footnote("https://www.microsoft.com/en-us/research/project/autogen/").
 Another framework that had been considered was PydanticAI#footnote("https://ai.pydantic.dev/") which offers a structured, type-safe approach to building agent systems by leveraging Pydantic models for inter-agent communication and behaviour definitions.
 However, it lacks the built-in support for complex state transitions.

 All of the available multi-agent AI frameworks are relatively novel and in constant evolution.
 LangGraph benefits from being built on top of the already renowned LangChain#footnote("https://www.langchain.com/") ecosystem which adds to its reliability and ease of integration with other technologies.
 Pydantic’s type safety will still be implemented within the project to enhance data validation and error handling.